If you're hunting for the best wireless mouse, then we've got you covered right here.

 For the best wireless mouse out there for gaming, look no further than the Razer Deathadder V2 Pro.
 It features a sleek, ergonomic design with smooth curves helping to make this quite a comfortable mouse to hold, especially for those marathon gaming sessions.
 A weight of 88g also means it's pretty light and should offer you great agility in games

 Inside, you'll find a 20,000 DPI sensor which gives you ample sensitivity to use in games and means you should be able to daft around in a flash.

-Dual connectivity is taken care of with either Bluetooth or Razer's practically zero-latency HyperSpeed wireless dongle, which is handy.
-The pairing process for either method should also be nicely convenient.
+Dual connectivity is taken care of with either Bluetooth or Razer's practically zero-latency HyperSpeed wireless dongle.

 For fans of RGB, you'll be pleased to know the Deathadder V2 Pro utilises Razer's Chroma lighting, which should be nice and sharp, and even with it on, you'll be getting 70 hours of playtime out of this mouse.

-It packs inside a 4000 DPI sensor which is plenty for office duties alongside Logitech's Darkfield tracking.
+It packs inside an 8000 DPI sensor which is plenty for office duties and represents double the sensitivity of the previous MX Master 3.
 In addition, expect to find some clever gesture controls and a thumbwheel for added convenience.

 As the mouse featured the ability to connect to three decided at once, it's possible to combine this so you can click a file on Windows and drag it across desktops onto your Mac, which is rather clever.

 Best Budget Wireless Mouse For Work - CHERRY MW 2310 2.0

 If you're hunting for a marvellous wireless office mouse on a budget then the CHERRY MW 2310 2.0 is one of the best.